-Steve McQueen on location in Bavaria for his role as Captain Virgil Hilts in "The Great Escape," 1963 (Getty Images / Hulton Archive / Silver Screen Collection)
+Steve McQueen on location for "The Great Escape," 1963 (Getty Images / Hulton Archive / Silver Screen Collection)

 While Steve McQueen lived, he was one of America's favorite anti-heroes.
 The actor and daredevil brought us some of our favorite on-screen car chases, performing his own stunts whenever possible.
 And his devil-may-care personality – which led him to quit acting at the height of his popularity in favor of racing motorcycles – sealed the deal.
 He was one of the coolest guys around.